More about the Polychromy Round Table

 A need to meet: Earlier meetings on colour in ancient visual culture

 The increase in research activity led to a need for meetings focusing on the phenomenon of colour.
-The first, was held in 2000 in Thessaloniki.
+The first was held in 2000 in Thessaloniki.
 It was broad in scope and focused on Greece (Tiverios, Tsiafakis 2002).
 Shortly after, in 2004, an important meeting on Paint and colour in ancient Greece was held at the Louvre (Descamps-Lequime 2007).
-The next meetingdealt diachronically with Western sculpture, at an unpublished colloquium in connection with the exhibition ‘The Colour of Life.
+The next meeting dealt diachronically with Western sculpture, at an unpublished colloquium in connection with the exhibition ‘The Colour of Life.
 Polychromy in Sculpture from Antiquity to the Present’ at the J. Paul Getty Museum (catalogue: Panzanelli 2008).
 That same year, 2008, the important colloquium ‘Circumlitio.
 The Polychromy of Antique and Mediaeval Sculpture’ took place at the Liebieghaus in Frankfurt (Brinkmann, Primavesi, Hollein 2010).
 It should be regarded as seminal for the series of Round Table meetings which began in 2009.
 Also in 2009, at a conference in Athens, the subject was again viewed in a predominantly Greek context and not restricted to sculpture (Jockey 2018).
-Two further meetings outside the Round Table series must be mentioned, each dealing for the first time with aspects which had not hitherto been specifically dealt with.
+Two further meetings outside the Round Table series must be mentioned, each focusing for the first time on aspects which had not hitherto been specifically dealt with.
 First, ‘Diversamente bianco.
 La policromia della scultura romana’ (Liverani, Santamaria 2014), held in Firenze in November 2010, with papers on Etruscan and Roman sculpture, including important conservation scientific contributions.
 Then, in 2017, ‘Reconstruction of Polychromy’, at the University of Bordeaux (Mulliez 2020), offered a wide survey of reconstruction projects and methods, ranging from the Ancient Near East to Medieval Europe.
 The gamut of ancient visual media presented was equally broad – mosaics, wall painting, mosaics, sculpture, buildings.